-5.1 SSNF characterization and/or accelerated testing should focus on those information needs most pertinent to the SNF form and disposition pathway chosen.
-The disposal pathway could include continued wet storage in the reactor spent fuel pool,, interim dry storage (per 10CFR72, receipt (per 40CFR197) and emplacement (per 10 CFR60 and 10CFR63) in a geologic repository, and the transport (per 10CFR71) involved in these steps.
+5.1 SNF characterization testing should focus on those information needs most pertinent to the SNF form and disposition pathway chosen.
 This guide addresses certain information needs pertinent to the emplacement of metallic uranium-based SNF in an MRS/ISFSI, or geologic repository, or both, such as its pyrophoricity, and combustibility.
 Other characteristics of the SNF, such as oxidation kinetics, hydrogen/water content, geometric, or specific surface area of exposed uranium metal, uranium hydride content, and microstructural characteristics can affect these parameters.
 These information needs are addressed through tests whose environmental conditions represent those of the metallic SNF in the transport, storage, or disposal environment and which conform to the testing, data usage, and modeling logic of Practice C 1174.

 5.2 Information needs related to pyrophoricity/ combustibility addressed by characterization, or service condition tests, or both, in accordance with Practice C 1174.
-There are restrictions on the pyrophoricity of the waste package system and combustibility of the SNF within the interim storage container/cask (10CFR72.122).
-The potential for pyrophoric behavior must also be accounted for in meeting the performance objectives of (10CFR63.111, .112, .113).
+There are restrictions on the pyrophoricity of the waste package system and combustibility of the SNF within the waste package both for interim storage (10CFR72.122) and for repository disposition (10CFR60.135).
 Metallic uranium particles, both unirradiated and irradiated, have in the past displayed pyrophoric behavior upon exposure to air in storage containers, ranging from smoldering to active burning with a flame.
 Ignition has been initiated thermally and by mechanical trauma, friction, sparks, or a combination thereof.
 Knowledge of the propensity towards pyrophoric behavior of the metallic uranium SNF, either as particles, in pieces, or in bulk, is therefore essential for waste package design, the evaluation of design basis air ingress events, and decisions concerning treatment of exposed uranium surfaces prior to interim storage or repository disposition, or a combination thereof.

-5.2.1 Ignition Temperature/Conditions-The environmental conditions under which uranium metal SNF surfaces could ignite spontaneously can be inferred from carefully controlled and characterized ignition tests.
+5.2.1 Ignition Temperature/Conditions-The environmental conditions under which uranium metal SNF surfaces will ignite spontaneously can be inferred from carefully controlled and characterized ignition tests.
 Uranium metal and uranium metal SNF can be made to spontaneously ignite under mechanically quiescent conditions by external heating or by self-heating due to oxidation, and under conditions of mechanical trauma by the action of friction, sparks, or physical impact.
 Ignition testing can provide controlled thermal, oxidant exposure, and configuration conditions, and thus, can support analyses of the propensity of a given SNF condition toward pyrophoric behavior.

-5.2.2 Oxidation Kinetics-The rate of oxidation of uranium in dry air, humid air, and oxygen-free water vapor may be enhanced by the extent to which the uraniummetal has corroded or undergone irradiation swelling, or both,.
+5.2.2 Oxidation Kinetics-The rate of oxidation of uranium in dry air, humid air, and oxygen-free water vapor may be enhanced by the extent to which the uranium has undergone irradiation swelling, or become corroded, or both.
 The degree of enhancement may vary with the nature of the damage and is not readily predictable for any particular fuel element.
 The rate of oxidation in oxygen-containing environments is an important factor in providing reaction heat input for waste container thermal analyses.
-The extent of corrosion also is important in determining the condition of the SNF as it evolves, or 'ages', in the container in the interim storage, or repository environments, or both.
+The rate of corrosion also is important in determining the condition of the SNF as it evolves, or 'ages', in the container in the interim storage, or repository environments, or both.
 Aging can result from long term reactions between the SNF and any oxygen or water not removed from the SNF or the storage container prior to emplacement.

-5.3 Information needs related to pyrophoricity/ combustibility addressed by attribute tests in accordance with Practice C 1174.
+5.3 Information needs related to pyrophoricity/comustibility addressed by attribute tests in accordance with Practice C 1174.